-Task No Task Description Weighting Outcomes to be Assessed Due Date 1 New Art Forms Research Case Study 25% 5.5, 5.7, 5.10 Term 2 Week 4 2 Final Body of Work - Practical Visual Arts Work and Visual Arts Process Diary 45% 5.1, 5.3, 5.6, 5.4 Term 3 Week 9 3 Exam Exam 30% 5.7, 5.8, 5.9 Term 4 Week 4 Exam Week
+Task No. Task Description Weighting Outcomes Assessed Due Date 1 Research Task Online submission Case Study: 24 th Biennale of Sydney 20% 5.7, 5.8, 5.10 Term 1 Week 7 2 Art Making Hand in Practical art making and visual arts diary Sculpture 20% 5.1, 5.3, 5.6 Term 2 Week 4 3 Body of Work Hand in Visual Arts Work and VAPD 40% 5.1, 5.3, 5.6 Term 3 Week 9 4 Examination In class Yearly Examination 20% 5.7, 5.8, 5.9 Term 4 Week 4

-Outcome Description 5.1 Develops range and autonomy in selecting and applying visual arts conventions and procedures to make artworks 5.3 Make artworks informed by an understanding of how frames affect meaning 5.5 5.5 Makes informed choices to develop and extend concepts and different meanings in their artworks 5.6 Demonstrates technical accomplishment and refinement when making artworks 5.7 Applies their understanding of aspects of practice to critical and historical 5.8 Uses their understanding of the function of the relationship between artist world and audience in critical and historical interpretations of art 5.9 5.9 Demonstrates how the frames provide different interpretations in art 5.10 5.10 Demonstrates how art criticism and art history construct meaning
+Outcome Description 51 Develops range and autonomy in selecting and applying visual arts conventions and 5.1 procedures to make artworks 5.3 Make artworks informed by an understanding of how frames affect meaning 55 Makes informed choices to develop and extend concepts and different meanings in 5.5 their artworks 5.6 Demonstrates technical accomplishment and refinement when making artworks 57 Applies their understanding of aspects of practice to critical and historical 5.7 interpretations of art.
+5.9 Uses their understanding of the function of the relationship between artist world and 5.0 audience in critical and historical interpretations of art 5.9 Demonstrates how the frames provide different interpretations in art 5.10 Demonstrates how art criticism and art history construct meaning